dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 ![An asleep Z-Wave device](/assets/zwave-device-asleep.PNG){: .center }

-Most devices will wake up on some time interval, or you can look up how to manually wake up a device by reading the manual for that specific device, which usually involes pressing a physical button on the device.
+Most devices will wake up on some time interval, or you can look up how to manually wake up a device by reading the manual for that specific device, which usually involves pressing a physical button on the device.

 You can check the overall status of the Z-Wave network, including how many nodes are ready, by clicking on "Configure" for the integration.